Massimo-Piccone/Massimo-Piccone/Python3/RosterScript/RosterScript Documentation.md

 26, 16:00, SEA, 17:15, DXB, 18:30, 14:15, 230
 Found 12 matches
 ```
 ## Step 2.
-Use this information to make a timezone-sensitive iCalendar file.
+Use this information to make a time-zone-sensitive iCalendar file.

 #### 2a) Specify the libraries I need to make this.
 - PyPDF2: for manipulating and extracting data from PDF files.
 - re: regular expressions, enabling pattern matching, searching, splitting, and replacing text within strings.
-- pytz: accurate and cross-platform timezone calculations
+- pytz: accurate and cross-platform time-zone calculations
-- datetime: for manipulating dates and times, allowing for operations like formatting, arithmetic, and timezone handling.
+- datetime: for manipulating dates and times, allowing for operations like formatting, arithmetic, and time-zone handling.
 - icalendar: used to create, parse, and manipulate iCalendar files in a standardized format.
 ```python
 import PyPDF2